Patient Sites & Blogs

 www.butyoudontlooksick.com – site from founder, Christine Miserandino, a Lupus patient dedicated to educating people on invisible illness.

 alifehidden.com– beautiful blogs and tributes to raise awareness for ME (myalgic encephalomyelitis).

 www.afterstrokeparty.com – a site by a young woman who recovered from a stroke.

 www.autoimmunegal.blogspot.com – just what it says!
 A woman with autoimmune disease shares her struggles.

 Larry Berkelhammer, Ph.D

-www.larryberkelhammer.com – a psychotherapist with three autoimmune diseases (ankylosing spondylitis, subclinical inflammatory bowel disease, and immune thrombocytopenic purpura) who discusses
+www.larryberkelhammer.com – a psychotherapist with multiple autoimmune diseases who discusses his journey with mindbody medicine.

 The Bravest Little Toaster

 bravestlittletoaster.wordpress.com – wins the award for cutest title ever!
 This site from Emily Lemiska explores the challenges of living life in pain due Klippel-Feil Syndrome.

 A Chronic Dose